krerkkiat/acm-cs-survival-guide/introduction.rst

 Introduction
 ==============================================
-It begin when a lot of junior and senior level computer science students can be seen using nano to editor text on the school server for the project that they have.
-Even though the nanot editor is powerful and useful in some aspect, students should not be confined into the only tool that have been told be used.
-There are quite many editor out there like micro that may faciliate the software development remotely greately.
+It begin when a lot of junior and senior level computer science students can be seen using nano to edit source code on the school server for the project that they have.
+Even though the nano editor is powerful and useful in some aspects, students should not be confined into the only tool that have been told used.
+There are quite many editor out there that may faciliate the software development remotely greately.
+For example, micro, and not to mention vim and emacs.

 The idea for this guide then begin to form base on the idea of introducing the more powerful editors to first year computer science students.
-It is then scale into a presentaion "CS Survival Guide", and with the suggestion from graduated seniors, the guide is planed to have more information on the software, tools, and tricks that the graduated senior found useful.
+It is then scaled into a presentaion "CS Survival Guide", and with the suggestion from graduated seniors, the guide is planed to have more information on the software, tools, and tricks that the graduated senior found useful.